 - Easy scaling – Shared-nothing architecture automatically replicates and redistributes data as the cluster grows.

 - Data type variety – Manages structured and unstructured data in the same database.

 - Fast distributed queries, JOINs, aggregations – Innovative query engine delivers real-time performance, even for complex SQL queries.

 - Open source economics – CrateDB is free to use under the Apache 2.0 license.

 Read on if you’d like to learn more about CrateDB differentiators.

-Masterless: some DBs have a strong master/slave model, some DBs have “roles” for nodes or are “almost” masterless.
-Crate is truly masterless.
-This means that the default is that all nodes in the cluster are identical, allowing simple and elastic scaling with transparent high availability and replication.
-This architecture enables horizontal scaling, which takes out the effort of growing and maintaining databases.
-It’s as simple as connecting more hardware, the rest will happen automatically.
+Some databases have a strong master-slave model.
+Some databases have special “roles” for nodes.
+CrateDB is truly masterless.
+This means that all nodes in a CrateDB cluster are identical, allowing simple and elastic scaling with high availability and replication.
+CrateDB also automates the replication and redistribution of data as the cluster changes size.
+This makes it very easy to grow your CrateDB database; it’s as simple as connecting more hardware, the rest happens automatically.

-Data Distribution: Crate supports parallel reads and writes on every node with automatic sharding and replication of data between nodes, including automatic recovery on node-failure.
-In the future Crate will also replicate and synchronize data between geographic locations.
+CrateDB supports parallel reads and writes on every node with automatic sharding and replication of data between nodes, including automatic recovery on node-failure.
+In the future CrateDB will also replicate and synchronize data between geographic locations.

-Distributed Aggregation: Crate is distributed by design, and so are its aggregations and searches.
+CrateDB is distributed by design and so are its aggregations and searches.
 They run on all available nodes, distributing the load and memory requirements across the whole cluster.
-Upon execution data is redistributed on group keys or join conditions in order to distribute the load as much as possible and leverage concurrency.
+Upon execution, data is redistributed on group keys or join conditions in order to distribute the load as much as possible and leverage concurrency.

-License Model: Crate is as simple as can be: open source under the Apache 2.0 license.
+CrateDB is free to use and open source under the Apache 2.0 license.